JeevanaSenthilkumar/Power-BI/README.md

 **Dashboard Creation:**

-  Identify the KPIs, design an intutive ans=d visually appealing dashboard, add interactive visualizations and filtering capabilites to allow users to explore the data at various levels of granularity
+  Identify the KPIs, design an intutive and visually appealing dashboard, add interactive visualizations and filtering capabilites to allow users to explore the data at various levels of granularity

 **Data Analysis:**